notstupidname/a510_portfolio/_projects/seaside-apartments-in-nice.md

 ---
-title: 'Seaside Apartments in Nice - A510 Architekts'
+title: 'Seaside Apartments in Nice - A510 Architects'
-description: 'Seaside Apartments in Nice - A510 Architekts'
+description: 'Seaside Apartments in Nice - A510 Architects'

 layout: project
 permalink: /projects/:path